Matthewpco/WP-Headless-React-TypeScript/TRD-8/README.md

 ## 🙋‍♂️ Introduction

-- This task was to fix the metadata displaying the wrong information due to errors in custom implementation by contractors.
-Used a filter to change broken information in Yoast custom SEO plugin.
+- This task was to setup Sentry error reporting for the front end with Next.js passing secure environemnt variables for ocnfiguration, as well as a back-end Wordpress plugin to be able to receive errors from the website.

 <br>